ucsb-csw8/w23-project/step08.md

 Below is a demo of editing with an incorrect value (bad rating value):

 ```
-You selected option U to > Edit.
+You selected option U to > Update.
 ::: Which dish would you like to update?
 ------------------------------------------
 1. BURRITO